 In .NET, there are 2 ways to pass data through the layers of your application.
 You can:

-At SSW we mostly choose datasets as we believe you get more for free.
-However all the the features you get in the dataset can be manually coded up in business objects.
+Usually, it is recommended to choose datasets as it is believed you get more for free.
+However, all the the features you get in the dataset can be manually coded up in business objects.

 E.g. For business objects you must manually code up the bindings, with datasets however you may use the designer for binding straight after designing the dataset.
 This layer should be code generated - so it doesn't matter much.